PattyHarris/my-react-app/README.md

 11. See this github for a great Typescript cheat sheet: https://github.com/typescript-cheatsheets/react#reacttypescript-cheatsheets
 12. See this link for some other fixes I needed to make to get rid of compile errors that the module didn't need to make: https://dev-yakuza.posstree.com/en/react/create-react-app/typescript/
 13. See this link regarding Typescript, Jest, and axios: https://www.fullstacklabs.co/blog/testing-async-requests-from-react-hooks
+14. Adding sort:  The tricky part here was really understanding how the interfaces and types in the App interact.
+Also getting the Typescript correct for function parameters and callbacks was a useful exercise.
+See the github changes.
+The only sort that doesn't seem to work is that for 'author'.
+I'm not sure how it's sorting that column of data.
+15. Note that sortBy (as suggested by the instructor) does not have a sort direction, but orderBy does.
+Also, you need to explicitly pass 'asc' or 'desc'.
+Stupid.
+16. Added a dictionary in List to hold the button sort type and the direction.
+This function also then calls the callback in the App where the sorting occurs.
+Question is whether the state of the list belongs in List or the App.
+Dunno.
+Checking in at this point before I look at the solution.